 Think all pickles are fermented?
 Think again– and learn the differences!

-- Scrape the tip off the flower end to ensure there are no flowering parts (enzymes & molds can make pickles mushy).
-Rinse off any dirt from cucumbers.
+- Rinse off any dirt from cucumbers and scrape off the flower end of the cucumbers to ensure there are no flowering parts (enzymes & molds can make pickles mushy).
 If using slicing cukes, slice into ¾″ thick pieces.
 Leave whole if using pickling (Kirby) variety.

-- To a clean quart glass jar or ceramic crock, add grape leaves, cayenne and California chile powder.
+- To a clean quart glass jar or ceramic crock, add fruit tree leaves, cayenne and California chile powder.

 - Mix Brine: Stir sea salt into filtered water until salt dissolves.

-- Add pickle brine from a previous batch to container.
+- If using, add pickle brine from a previous batch to container.

 - Place a lid or plate that is slightly smaller than the diameter of the container on top of cukes.
 Add a weight like a jar or wine bottle filled with water.
 OR, If using a small batch fermentation kit, add the weight(s) to the jar.